kiranma72/abdm-docs/content/3-milestone2/packaging-health-data/diagnostic-reports.md

 **Explanation:**

-1. **results :** The DiagnosticReport resource has a 'results' tag that refers to another resource within the 'bundle'.
+1. **Results :** The DiagnosticReport resource has a 'results' tag that refers to another resource within the 'bundle'.
 Also note the usage of reference (Observation/ id ), specifically the id to resolve the other resource's reference in the same bundle.
 All such resource references must be resolvable within the same bundle and usage of Id is advised.
 2. **FHIR references can even be an Http URL :** Do not send over such URL reference.
-3. **conclusion :** This tag is optional.
+3. **Conclusion :** This tag is optional.
 Typically a lab would send over the 'impression' tag and not the conclusive result.

 ---